MartinYu0510/A-basic-Text-based-game/README.md

 ### Dynamic memory management

-- Under `save` function in `saveload.cpp`, we used pointers to temporarily store a structure Role of the player.
+- Under `save` function in `saveload.cpp`, we used pointers to temporarily store a structure `Role` of the player.
 After the data is saved into `saveload.txt`, the pointer is deleted, thus saving memory
+- Under `boss_status_init()` as long as the `player_status_main()` functions in `game_status.cpp`, we used pointers to store the boss's `Role`.
+Once after battle, the pointer is deleted.
+- We uses vector to store the random lines, then by `random_event()` function, the program prints a random line.
+After a line is printed. the vector is cleared.

 ### File IO
 - In `saveload.cpp`, both functions uses the library `fstream`, which is used to